 If you like adventure, don’t miss The Hacker’s Key and The Canyon’s Edge.
 If you love animals, you’ll want to read A Whale in the Wild and The Endangereds.
 If you like amazing, real-life books, you’ll want to read Tune It Out, Fighting Words, and The Brave.

-New Chapter Books!
+New Middle Grade Books!
 (September 2020)

 Tune It Out

 / FOSTER CARE

 12-year-old Lou and her mom live in a truck.
 While her mom works as a waitress, Lou hangs out or sings for money, living her mom’s dream even though Lou dreads performing, it makes her extremely anxious.
 One evening, underage Lou drives in a snowstorm to pick up her mom from work and gets into an accident and Lou gets out in foster care with an aunt she’s never met.
 In her new home, Lou goes to a fancy private school where, after a fire drill meltdown, she’s assessed with Sensory Processing Disorder.
 She starts to get help with an occupational therapist and a sensory diet, understanding herself better, and learning to trust her kind aunt and uncle.
 Her situation is complicated and imperfect which feels completely authentic.